whitehara/nextcloud-docker-http2/README.md

   - --enable-fpm
   - --with-fpm-user=www-data
   - --with-fpm-group=www-data
+  for bzip2
+  - --with-bz2

 ### 2.nextcloud
 The 2nd part is nextcloud.
-It is originaly from https://github.com/nextcloud/docker/tree/master/26/apache
+It is originaly from https://github.com/nextcloud/docker/tree/master/28/apache

 There is no extra customize.
 Just use the 1st php image.